 Our health system has minimum standards for care quality and safety, and these work to protect all people from poor care and treatment.
-However, we have not routinely defined what "good" or "excellent" care looks like for our different communities and have not set out to capture evidence systematically to challenge and develop this understanding over time.
+However, we have not routinely defined what 'good' or 'excellent' care looks like for our different communities and have not set out to capture evidence systematically to challenge and develop this understanding over time.

-A foundation for a learning culture must be to encourage broader definitions of quality that more fully reflect the voice of people, their outcomes and experience, alongside matters such as clinical effectiveness and efficiency.
+A foundation for a learning culture must be to encourage broader definitions of quality that reflect the voices of people, their outcomes and experience, alongside matters such as clinical effectiveness and efficiency.
 This requires a broad conversation on what services aspire to achieve and what good looks like, to develop principles that reflect our diversity.